 We know from the start that this put-upon child (think Jane Eyre or Anne Shirley: bright, downtrodden, afraid, but fiery) will find fame and success.
 So this darkly humorous, almost-fairytale is a twisty exploration of the why and the how.

-After the death of her parents, Marie, a.k.a., Little, is apprenticed to a wax sculptor in Paris.
+After her parents’ deaths, Marie, a.k.a., Little, is apprenticed to a wax sculptor in Paris.
 The streets are muddy.
 The house creeks and is always cold.
 And her adopted ‘family’ is dominated by a tyrannical widow determined to exclude Little from all human comforts and affection.

 As Little and her guardian, the real-life physician and wax sculptor Dr. Philippe Curtius, gain notoriety for their waxworks, she finds herself among famous Parisians, including the author Louis-Sébastien Mercier and Princess Elizabeth, the sister of Louis XVI.
 For a brief, glowing moment, Little is on her way to being the toast of the town.